Toxins That Cause Seizures in Dogs

 - Time the seizure

-- Record a video of the event if possible
+- Record a video if possible

 - Call your vet

-- Call your vet or a veterinary poison control service (below)
+- Call your vet or a veterinary poison control service below

 - Scour the home or property for potential exposure